-Each one of these criteria will be fully explained and demonstrated how it should be accordingly to be a good
+Each one of these criteria will be fully explained and demonstrated how it should be accordingly to be a good piece in the WSC standards.

 3.2 Marking form

 The method of evaluation of some criteria is named as Judgment.